yegor256/netbout/README.md

 Want to run it locally?
 Simple as that:

 ```
-$ mvn clean install; mvn clean pre-integration-test tomcat7:run-war -pl :netbout-web
+$ mvn clean install -Phit-refresh -Dport=8080
 ```

-In a minute the site is ready at `http://localhost:9099`
+In a minute the site is ready at `http://localhost:8080`